 Cellar Tasting Lounge

-Stop at the Cellar Tasting Lounge and Wine Shop one afternoon for a complimentary tasting.
-Yes, they are so sure you’ll love their wine, the tastings are FREE!
-The tastings are led by a qualified crew, who are also extremely happy to share their expertise of not only the vineyard and wine but the Comox Valley area as well.
+Stop at the Cellar Tasting Lounge and Wine Shop one afternoon for a tasting.
+Tastings are $10.00 and with that, you get a $5.00 coupon towards a purchase in their store.
+(The coupon must be used the same day as the tasting).
+Qualified crew lead the tastings, and they are extremely happy to share their expertise of not only the vineyard and wine but the Comox Valley area as well.

 No reservations are required for a tasting.